 The Estelle and Daniel Maggin Department of Neurology at Icahn School of Medicine at Mount Sinai is built around the nation’s oldest Neurology Department with more than 100 years of history.
 Our neurology residency program is designed to provide residents with a broad base of knowledge in neuroscience, and the clinical abilities to recognize and treat the full spectrum of neurologic diseases.
 Our fellowship and internship opportunities give students the chance to specialize and find their ideal clinical, or research focus, with NIH funded research opportunities and excellent physician-instructor support.

-- Icahn School of Medicine was Ranked #14 in the United States for Neurology in the 2012-2013 “Best Hospitals” issue of U.S. News and World Report
+- The Mount Sinai Hospital was ranked #22 in the United States for Neurology in the 2013-2014 “Best Hospitals” issue of U.S. News and World Report

 - Our researchers receive more than $30 million annually in NIH research grants

-- Icahn School of Medicine ranks 18th out of 149 accredited medical schools nationwide, according to the 2012-2013 U.S. News and World Report annual survey on "America's Best Graduate Schools."
+- Icahn School of Medicine ranks 18th out of 149 accredited medical schools nationwide, according to the 2013-2014 U.S. News and World Report annual survey on "America's Best Graduate Schools"

 Stuart C. Sealfon, MD, is the Glickenhaus Professor and Chair, Department of Neurology; Director, Center for Genomics, Proteomics, and Bioinformatics; Director, Center for Translational Systems Biology; Professor, Neurobiology; and Professor, Pharmacology and Systems Therapeutics.
 Read more